 General Dental Services

-Rinse with salted warm water
+- Rinse your mouth with salted warm water

-Apply gauze on the broken tooth
+- Apply gauze on the broken tooth to stop any bleeding